Stocks closing mixed after new signs of cooling inflation

 Technology stocks and other investments beaten down the most earlier in the year by the Fed’s aggressive rate hikes have been among the strongest, and the Nasdaq has climbed more than 20% from its low in June.

 Companies whose profits most depend on a strong economy generally held up better.
-Energy stocks as a group rose 3.4% for the biggest gain among the 11 sectors that make up the S&P 500.
-They were benefiting from rising prices of oil and natural gas.
-Shares of raw-material producers in the index gained 0.5%, and financial companies rose 1%.
+Energy stocks as a group rose 3.2% for the biggest gain among the 11 sectors that make up the S&P 500.
+They benefitted from rising prices of oil and natural gas.
+Shares of raw-material producers in the index gained 0.3%, and financial companies rose 1%.

 Worries about a possible recession still loom over the market, as the Federal Reserve continues to raise interest rates to fight inflation.
 Such increases slow the economy by design, and some parts of the economy have already weakened under their weight, particularly the housing industry.
 But a resilient jobs market has offered a strong counterweight, leading to a muddied outlook for the economy.